bradybhalla/chrome-new-tab/README.md

 ## Install

-Download the latest release from this repository.
+Download and unzip "dist.zip" from the latest release in this repository.
 Open [chrome://extensions/](chrome://extensions/) and turn on "Developer mode".
 Click the "Load unpacked" button at the top left of the screen and choose the downloaded folder.
 Note that this will only work in Chrome.

-To run this project without loading it as a Chrome extension, open the "index.html" file in the downloaded release.
+To run this project without loading it as a Chrome extension, open the "index.html" file from the downloaded folder.
 This will have to be done through a local server due to CORS policy.

 ## Usage